Federal Travel and Transportation Policies

 By Ship—Travel by ship is authorized only for the lowest first-class accommodations unless the agency authorizes a higher class due to unavailability, a medical disability or other special medical need, exceptional security circumstances, or agency mission reasons.

-City Pairs—All agencies except DoD follow the rules established in 41 CFR 301-10, which generally require the use of contract air carriers for official air travel between certain city pairs (see www.gsa.gov/citypairs).
+City Pairs—All agencies except DoD follow the rules in 41 CFR 301-10, which generally require the use of contract air carriers for official air travel between certain city pairs for which GSA has negotiated fixed-price discounts below comparable commercial rates with no cancellation or change fees (see www.gsa.gov/citypairs).
 Employees must use the contract carriers when available unless they have an approved exception.
-DoD conforms to the Joint Travel Regulations, Volume 2, regarding contract air carrier use (see www.defensetravel.dod.mil/site/travelreg.cfm).
+DoD conforms to the Joint Travel Regulations, regarding contract air carrier use (see www.defensetravel.dod.mil/site/travelreg.cfm).

 GSA awards contracts for air transportation services for official government travel under the program, which makes airfares available to federal travelers at discounted rates.
-Both unrestricted, “walk-up” fares and capacity-controlled fares are offered in about 7,900 city pairs.
+Both unrestricted, “walk-up” fares and capacity-controlled fares are offered.
 Capacity-controlled fares, available on a first-come, first-served basis, are restricted by the number of seats available at that reduced fare.
 Also, unrestricted contract fares are available to federal travelers in all markets.
 Discounts are generally greater in larger markets.

-Payment from a Nonfederal Source—As provided for in FTR Chapter 304, agencies may accept payment from a nonfederal source (or authorize an employee to accept the payment on behalf of the government) for the employee to attend a meeting or similar function which the employee has been authorized to attend in an official capacity on behalf of the employing agency.
-The policy extends to the employee’s spouse who may accompany the employee as long as it’s in the agency’s interest.
+Payment from a Nonfederal Source—Under FTR Chapter 304, agencies may accept payment from a nonfederal source (or authorize an employee to accept on behalf of the government) for the employee to attend a meeting or similar function which the employee has been authorized to attend in an official capacity on behalf of the employing agency.
+The employee’s spouse may accompany the employee if in the agency’s interest.
+The agency similarly may accept a waiver of the registration fee for employees who speak, serve on a panel or deliver a presentation at such an event in their official capacities.
+See Gifts from Outside Sources in Chapter 10, Section 5.

 Reimbursement is allowed by a nonfederal source for travel expenses of employees for speaking at events outside their official duties in circumstances similar to those for which reimbursement for speaking within their official duties is allowed.
 Generally, the agency must approve acceptance of such payment in advance of the travel and the employee or the agency: